ablaom/MLJTuning.jl/README.md

 #### Range types

-A type definition is required for each range object a tuning strategy should like to handle.
-The following range types are available out-of-the box (re-exported from MLJBase):
+Generally a type definition is required for each range object a tuning strategy should like to handle, and the tuning strategy functions to be implemented are dispatched on these types.
+Here are the range objects supported by `Grid`:

-- The one-dimensional range types `NumericRange` and `NomincalRange` (subtypes of `ParamRange`)

-- `Vector{ParamRange}` for Cartesian products
+  - one-dimensional `NumericRange` or `NominalRange` objects (these types are provided by MLJBase)

+  - a tuple `(p, r)` where `p` is one of the above range objects, and `r` a resolution to override the default `resolution` of the strategy

+  - vectors of objects of the above form, e.g., `[r1, (r2, 5), r3]`
+    where `r1` and `r2` are `NumericRange` objects and `r3` a `NominalRange` object.

 Recall that `NominalRange` has a `values` field, while `NominalRange` has the fields `upper`, `lower`, `scale`, `unit` and `origin`.
 The